-Watch: Mark Zuckerberg Speaks To European Union Parliament
+'Are You Telling The Truth?'
+European Parliament Questions Mark Zuckerberg

+Among the lawmakers' concerns: How Facebook might make up possible abuses to its users — and whether Zuckerberg himself is telling the truth when he promises to obey Europe's privacy laws.

-Facebook CEO Mark Zuckerberg is meeting with European Union Parliament President Antonio Tajani and other leaders on Tuesday, to discuss allegations that personal data of European Facebook users was misused.
+Facebook CEO Mark Zuckerberg took questions from members of the European Union Parliament on Tuesday about allegations that personal data of European Facebook users was misused.
+The testy session ended with several members of Parliament complaining that Zuckerberg had failed to address their most pressing questions.

+Zuckerberg conceded that Facebook had not been ready fight off fake news that spread quickly on its site.
+And he apologized for the improper use of millions of users' data to help political campaigns, after an analytics company gained information that had been collected by a quiz app.

+"Whether it's fake news, foreign interference in elections or developers misusing people's information, we didn't take a broad enough view of our responsibilities," Zuckerberg said.
+"That was a mistake, and I'm sorry."

+As was the case when Zuckerberg testified on Capitol Hill last month, some exchanges included awkward moments.
+But today, many of those instances were due to close and even personal questioning of the Facebook founder — not from U.S. lawmakers asking how Facebook makes money without charging users, or its stance on Chick-Fil-A Appreciation Day.

-The talks with also touch on the potential impact of social media and privacy worries on Europe's elections that are slated for next year.
+In Brussels, much of the discussion centered on the potential impact of social media and privacy worries on Europe's elections that are slated for next year.
+But when pressed about Facebook's business practices and its use of data, Zuckerberg left the EU leaders wanting more.

-You can follow the meeting live here, or on the Parliament website.

-The session started with Tajani delivering an opening speech, followed by Zuckerberg.
-Next up, according to the EU schedule: questions from EU leaders, and Zuckerberg's responses.
-The discussion will close with a statement by Tajani.
+The meeting was streamed on the Parliament website, as well as on its Facebook page.

-Zuckerberg is appearing in Brussels a month after Facebook introduced "new privacy experiences" to comply with EU regulations that are meant to give users more control over their personal data and prevent abuse.
+Zuckerberg visited the EU a month after Facebook introduced "new privacy experiences" to comply with European regulations that are meant to give users more control over their personal data and prevent abuse.

-The EU session also follows revelations that the now-defunct data analytics firm Cambridge Analytica used Facebook data to deepen divides among voters, often by exploiting paranoia and racial biases, as a former employee of the company told lawmakers on Wednesday.

-Each of the members of the European Parliament in today's session get 3 minutes to ask a question; Zuckerberg will reply to them all at the end.
+Each of the members of the European Parliament in today's session got 3 minutes to ask a question; Zuckerberg was to reply to them all at the end.
+But the format chafed the politicians, and when the session ended after running 15 minutes over its allotted time, Zuckerberg was left promising to use other means to answer their questions.

-An apology from Facebook "is absolutely needed," Germany's Mandred Weber said.
-He then asked whether Cambridge Analytica is an isolated case.
-And he asked why Zuckerberg did not tell users sooner that Facebook data had been misused.
+One unanswered question centered on whether Facebook cross-references data from its users and users of WhatsApp.
+But many others were also passed by, including anti-trust questions and queries about how the company treats its users.

+"Will you allow users to escape targeting advertising?"
+Belgian Philippe Lamberts said as the meeting was nearly over.

 Britain's Syed Kamall of the European Conservative Group asked Zuckerberg, "How can non-users stop Facebook collecting their data?"
 He also asked how Facebook commercializes that data.

-Guy Verhofstadt, the Belgian leader of the centrist Alliance of Liberals and Democrats for Europe, opens his remarks by comparing Zuckerberg to the CEO of an "out of control" big data company in novelist Dave Eggers' book The Circle.
+Guy Verhofstadt, the Belgian leader of the centrist Alliance of Liberals and Democrats for Europe, opened his remarks by comparing Zuckerberg to the CEO of an "out of control" big data company in novelist Dave Eggers' book The Circle.

-"It seems to me, very near to reality," Verhofstadt said, noting that the fictional company's data is used to affect elections.
+"It seems to me, very near to reality," Verhofstadt said, noting that the fictional company's data was also used to affect elections.

 He added, "also the fact that maybe you have less control, or no control, about your own company for the moment, because you have to apologize now – I think in total you apologized now 15 or 16 times" in the last decade.